Blendify/blender-manual/blender_docs/manual/modeling/meshes/vertex_groups/vertex_groups.rst

 .. figure:: /images/Modeling-Meshes-vertex-group-panel-one.jpg
    :align: right

-   Vertex Group Panel in Edit Mode
+   Vertex Group Panel in Edit Mode.

-When you switch either to *Edit-Mode* or to *Weight-Paint* Vertex
-Selection Mode, then the Vertex Group panel expands and displays 2 more rows:
+When you switch either to *Edit-Mode* or to *Weight-Paint* Vertex Selection Mode, then the Vertex Group panel expands and displays 2 more rows:

 The first row contains 4 buttons for maintaining the Assign- and Select- status of vertices of the active Vertex Group:

 Assign
    To assign the Selected vertices to the Group with the weight as defined in the "Weight:" input field (see below)